ikluhsman/ikluhsman/README.md

 My name is **_IAN_**.

-I am a coder, but its a part of my larger tech career.
+I am a coder, though it is a part of my tech career and a fun hobby.

 ## Interesting things about me ~